-UTM Department of Engineering is accredited by Engineering Accreditation Commission (EAC) of the Accreditation Board of Engineering and Technology (ABET, 111 Market Place, Suite 1050, Baltimore, MD 21202-4012 - telephone: (410) 347-7700)).
+The UT Martin Engineering Program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
 ABET is a non-profit organization that serves the public by accrediting United States post-secondary degree programs in applied science, computing, engineering, and technology.
 Accreditation is intended to certify the quality of these programs.
 There are over 2,800 programs accredited at over 600 colleges and universities in the U.S. ABET specifies minimum curricula for various engineering programs.
 For instance, ABET requires that all engineering graduates of a baccalaureate program receive at least one year of study in the natural or physical sciences and mathematics, and requires some study within general education.
 ABET also requires that each student complete a capstone project or design class in their education.
 Because of ABET's involvement, engineering curricula are somewhat standardized at the bachelor's level, thus ensuring that graduates of any ABET-accredited program have some minimal skill set for entry into the workforce or for future education.

 The Bachelor of Science in Engineering Program Objectives are to Graduate Engineers who are able to

 - Solve broad-based, complex practical engineering problems which meet the diverse needs of a broad spectrum of employers, while at the same time appreciating the social, economic, and ethical issues in a modern global society.

 - Work effectively on multidisciplinary engineering teams, demonstrating clear written and oral presentation skills.

 - Serve the engineering needs of West Tennessee and the broader regional, state, national, and global market, by being professionally employed.